Table of Contents

 - Layer half of the noodles in the pan, breaking one apart to fill all the spaces.
 Approximately four noodles are needed, overlapping slightly.6 oz oven-ready lasagna noodles (about 10 noodles)

 - Spread half of the ricotta mixture over the noodles and spread evenly.

-- Sprinkle half of the meat mixture over the ricotta along with 1/4 cup Parmesan cheese.
+- Sprinkle half of the meat mixture over the ricotta along with ¼ cup Parmesan cheese.1 cup grated Parmesan cheese

 - Repeat layers starting with noodles.